-- No tolerance of any form of bribery, whether direct or indirect, by, or of, its employees, officers, agents or consultants or any persons or companies acting for it or on its behalf in regards to the employment of workers.
-Refer to the hotel’s Anti-Bribery policy
+- No tolerance of any form of bribery, whether direct or indirect, by, or of, its employees, officers, agents or consultants or any persons or companies acting for it or on its behalf in regard to the employment of workers.

 - Participation in collaborative initiatives focused on human rights in general, and on slavery and human trafficking in particular with ‘Stronger together’.